Best Canon flashgun in 2023: which Speedlite will be best for you?

 Back on a positive note, the main hot shoe-mounting control unit has an intuitive layout and connects to the flash heads via chunky coiled cables.
 You can also trigger other compatible Speedlites with a choice of infrared or RF wireless communication.
 The whole kit feels very robust and of pro-grade quality, as you’d expect, considering the steep asking price.
 It’s actually nearly twice as expensive as the MR-14EX II Macro Ring Lite.

-Read our full Canon Macro Twin Lite MT-26EX-RT review for more information.
+Read my full Canon Macro Twin Lite MT-26EX-RT review to see more of how this Speedlite performed.

 How we test flashguns